MECLabTUDA/Super_Selfish/README.md

 # Super Selfish
 A framework for self supervised learning on images.

+## Algorithms
 Currently supports 13 algorithms:
 ### Patch-based
 - ExemplarNet https://arxiv.org/abs/1406.6909
+  We use the stronger set of augmentations used in CPC and do not use gradient-based patch sampling as this does not seem to be neccessary.
+  We always process full images but apply scaling and translation.
 - RotateNet https://arxiv.org/abs/1803.07728
   (No Context Free Network for performance reasons)
 - Jigsaw Puzzle https://arxiv.org/abs/1603.09246